Robert Harris (painter): Career

 In 1886, his painting of A Meeting of the School Trustees, of a woman teacher in P.E.I. named Kate Henderson converting a gathering of male trustees to her point of view, was the sensation of the 1886 Royal Canadian Academy of Arts show.
 The Fathers of Confederation, early in his career, established his reputation as one of the most distinguished portrait painters in Canada.
 Between 1889 and 1896, he painted over 55 commissioned portraits superior to other portraits being done at the time.
 In 1903, he painted his portrait of the Countess of Minto.
 In the late '00s, Harris turned to painting in an Impressionist-influenced mode after purchasing the first book in English on the subject, The French Impressionists (1860–1900) by Camille Mauclair.
 (His copy of the book is in the Confederation Centre Art Gallery).
 Over the next eight years, he began to incorporate small touches of vibrant colour and the fluid brushwork of the Impressionists, while still maintaining the formal characteristics of academic portraiture.

 Harris taught at the Ontario School of Art (1879-1881) and at the Art Association of Montreal in the 1880s, and like Brymner, as a teacher, Harris followed an academic curriculum and encouraged many of his students, like George Agnew Reid and Mary Alexandra Bell Eastlake, to pursue further studies in Europe and to develop a distinctively Canadian art.
 An important collection of his works is housed at the Confederation Centre Art Gallery in Charlottetown, P.E.I..
 In 1965, the Confederation Centre Art Gallery in Charlottetown accepted the Robert Harris Collection and Archives, which includes Harris's 1883 preparatory sketches for his painting of the Fathers of Confederation, from the Robert Harris Trust.
 This acquisition of drawings, paintings, sketchbooks, letters and memorabilia numbered nearly 9,000 items.

-His painting, A Meeting of the School Trustees appeared on a Canadian stamp in 1980 and was dramatized by television on Heritage Minutes.
+His painting A Meeting of the School Trustees appeared on a Canadian stamp in 1980 and was dramatized by television on Heritage Minutes.
 In 1986–1987, the exhibition Robert Harris, 1849-1919, was circulated in Wales by the National Museum of Wales.
 The first language of the catalogue was Welsh, the second English.

 Selected works

 Honours

-He was a founding member of the Royal Canadian Academy of Arts in 1880 (RCA) and elected president of the RCA in 1893.
+Harris was a founding member of the Royal Canadian Academy of Arts in 1880 (RCA) and elected president of the RCA in 1893.
 In 1902, he was created a C.M.G., the Most Distinguished Order of Saint Michael and Saint George, a British order of chivalry awarded to men and women who hold high office or who render extraordinary or important non-military service in a foreign country, which can also be conferred for important or loyal service in relation to foreign and Commonwealth affairs.
 As president of the RCA in 1904, he helped spearhead the organization and installation of the Canadian exhibition at the Louisiana Purchase Exposition.
 At the exposition, he received the Commemorative Diploma and Gold Medal of Honour for Distinguished Service in Art.